yunisguliyev/streamlit-notifications/README.md

 - `icon_path`: The path to an icon image (default is an empty string, meaning no icon).
 - `sound_path`: The path to an audio file to be played with the notification (default is a sound from Pixabay).
 - `tag`: A tag to group notifications (default is an empty string).

+- `message`: A text to be displayed for "send_alert" function

 ### Example